ADHD treatment guide

 We have witnessed amazing changes in people with ADHD as a result of medication and therapeutic measures, with the quality of life improving immensely within just one year in some cases.

 The changes were particularly impressive in those people with ADHD who persistently and consistently took every opportunity to improve.
-Barely any of the people with ADHD found all of the forms of therapy they tried to be useful.
+Barely any of the people with ADHD found all the forms of therapy they tried to be useful.
 In our opinion, the most successful people with ADHD were those who did not expect any particular measure to be successful, but who consistently tried one measure after another until a satisfactory condition was achieved.
 Once one therapeutic measure was completed, the next one followed, but only as much at a time as was manageable.

 Many doctors recommend that their patients take a medication break of at least one week at least once a year to determine whether medication is still required.
 It is barely conceivable that a state of “no longer needing” has occurred without the (previously unchanged) medication no longer being perceived as appropriate.
 Normally, a decreasing “need” at a constant dosage should cause symptoms of an overdose.
 We therefore suspect that cases in which people with ADHD no longer notice any difference to their previous medicated state during the medication break are more likely to be related to reduced demands in the environment (vacation/holiday) or to the development of tolerance.